krismyu/website-repo-with-vids/content/pages/masspros.md

 1. Interpreting the speech signal in prosodic research (Meghan Armstrong, Mara Breen, Kristine Yu)
 2. Prosodic transcription (Meghan Armstrong, Mara Breen, Kristine Yu)

+At the fall orientation, we discussed including aspects connected with prosody such as information structure as part of the tutorial.

 #### Tentative lunchtime plenary lectures ####

+The lineup of lectures is the following:

-1. Prosodic interfaces: Angelika Kratzer and Lisa Selkirk
+1. Prosodic interfaces: Angelika Kratzer and Lisa Selkirk (Friday, Jan.
+17)
 2. Prosody and sentence processing: Chuck Clifton and Lyn Frazier
+3. Tone: John Kingston
-3. Advising, teaching, research (and some tone?): John Kingston and John McCarthy
+4. Advising, teaching, research: John McCarthy

+The goal of the plenary lectures is to help illuminate big picture issues for each of the topics like:

+1. What are the fundamental questions?
+2. What are the fundamental results?
+3. Where is the subfield going?
+4. What do you think are the exciting research questions?

 -----------------------------------------

 ##<a id="workshop"></a> Spring workshop ##

-A 2-day prosody workshop at UMass open to the public will be held in May 2014, *tentatively Thursday and Friday, May 29-30 or Friday and Saturday, May 30-31*, and will (tentatively) consist of:
+A 2-day prosody workshop at UMass open to the public will be held in May 2014, *Friday and Saturday, May 30-31*, and will (tentatively) consist of:

-1. Invited talks (~30 min each)
-2. Poster session?
+1. Long invited talks and (planned?) response/discussion for each talk
+2. Refereed poster session on the theme
 3. Panel discussion on building an integrative prosody community
 4. A synthesizing panel discussion at the end of the workshop
 5. Lots of time for informal discussion

-The theme of the workshop is: **the definition of tonal concepts: from the speech signal to grammar**.

-Tentative issues to be addressed (feel free to contact me with more suggestions of topics and potential speakers to invite!) include:

-* What are phonetic and phonological spaces for defining tonal concepts?
-* What is the locus of contrast for tonal concepts?
-Morphology?
-  Phonology?
-Pragmatic meaning?
-Is this different from word-level, to sentence-level, to discourse-level prosody?
-* How are tonal concepts represented in the grammar and what empirical evidence do we have that bears on this?
-* Are there differences in the succinctness of grammatical tonal representations under consideration by linguists?
-* What role do memory and frequency effects play in recognizing tonal concepts?
+The theme of the workshop will be decided by the grant group participants in early November.
+Tentatively, we brought up the idea of having a second meeting to discuss the workshop theme then.

 -----------------------------------------